parinfer/parinfer.js/lib/README.md

 __Code__: [`parinfer.js`] is implemented in ECMAScript 5 for easy speed and portability.
 Also:

-- Original version was in ClojureScript [here][old-clojure].
-- Currently maintaining [`parinfer.lisp`] in LispyScript, compiling to JS comparable in size and performance to direct JS-- about as close as I can get to using Parinfer while coding Parinfer.

 __Documentation__: Design and implementation is documented in [`design.md`].

 __Testing__: See [`test/cases/`] directory for testing details.
 Or just run the following: